College Courses (Dual/Concurrent /BOCES) & College Preparatory Information

 The BOCES ACE Program pays for tuition and books for all courses offered at Casper College above the 1000 level.

-For more information or advising, students should contact the BOCES Advisor by calling 307-268-2902 or visit their high school guidance counselor to schedule an appointment with the BOCES Advisor to discuss the program and register for classes.
+For more information or advising, students should contact the BOCES Advisor by calling 307-268-2902 or their high school guidance counselor.
+To schedule an appointment with the BOCES Advisor to discuss the program and register for classes visit www.caspercollege.edu/BOCES.
 Students can enroll for fall semester courses from April through August.
 Enrollment for the spring semester starts in November and ends in mid-January.
 Summer enrollment takes place from December – June.
 Students enroll for concurrent courses when their high school semester begins